NVIDIA/NVFlare/examples/hello-world/hello-numpy-cross-val/README.md

 # Run training and cross site validation right after training

-This example uses a Numpy-based mock trainer to simulate the training steps.
+This example uses a Numpy-based trainer to simulate the training steps.

-We first do FedAvg and after training we do cross-site validation.
+We first perform FedAvg training and then conduct cross-site validation.

 So you will see two workflows (ScatterAndGather and CrossSiteModelEval) are configured.